Usta terpsichore

 Usta terpsichore, the cavorting emperor, is a species of moth in the family Saturniidae.
 It is found in Angola, Burkina Faso, Eritrea, Ethiopia, Malawi, Mozambique, South Africa, Tanzania, Zambia and Zimbabwe.

-The larvae feed on Commiphora caryaefolia, Sclerocarya caffra, Melia azedarach and Schinus molle.
+The larvae feed on Commiphora caryaefolia, Sclerocarya afra, Melia azedarach and Schinus molle.
 Fully grown larvae are about 80 mm long.

 The larvae are used as food by locals.
 They are rich in iron, copper, zinc, thiamine and riboflavin.
 It is also relatively high in calcium and phosphorus compared to many insects.

 Subspecies

 Some sources list a number of subspecies, while others treat most of these as full species and/or synonyms: